kloimhardt/bb-web/README.md

 Scripting React-ive web apps in Clojure without installing it.

 If you know the meaning of the sentence "I moved to Chlorine from Proto-Repl", stop reading.
-Otherwise, go on taking a look at Clojure and decide whether it is for you.
+Otherwise, go on and take a look at Clojure and decide whether it is for you.

-The server back-end is a single executable file, Java is not necessary.
  The in-browser UI is interpreted Clojurescript code that you can change and run without having the Cljs-compiler installed.
+The Clojure server back-end is a single executable file.
+Alternatively, there is a Hy/Python backend.
+In any case, Java is not necessary.

 Examples go from "Hello World!" to back-end features like anti forgery protection, MS-Windows being first class.